 Category 2 Non-Consensual Sexual Conduct

-Category 2 Non-Consensual Sexual Conduct is any intentional sexual touching, however slight, with any type of body part or object by one person upon another without consent.
+Category 2 Non-Consensual Sexual Conduct is any intentional sexual touching, however slight, with any type of body part or object by one person upon another without consent, and which does not rise to the level of Category 1.
 Sexual touching includes any contact, directly or through clothing, with the genitals, breasts, groin, mouth or buttocks of another individual, or any other bodily contact in a sexual manner.
 Sexual touching also includes causing another to touch one’s intimate bodily areas, or disrobing another, without consent.